awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1180.md

   + "print" – Only prints the queries taking high amount of memory\.
   + "tune" – Tunes the internal table caches to release some memory back to the system\.
   + "decline" – Declines new queries once the instance is low on memory\.
   + "kill\_query" – Kills the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
-DDL statements are not killed\.
+Data definition language \(DDL\) statements are not killed\.
   + "print, tune" – Performs actions described for both "print" and "tune"\.
   + "tune, decline, kill\_query" – Performs the actions described for "tune", "decline", and "kill\_query"\.